 The Centre for Intercultural Research and Engagement (CIRE) was established in 2020 as a hub for AC research and scholarship activities in the field of intercultural studies.
 CIRE also initiates and implements a wide range of community engagement activities, both onshore and offshore.
-In alignment with the vision of Alphacrucis College (AC), the Centre is focused on developing humility and understanding into all of our relationships with other cultures, communities, and religions.
+In alignment with the vision of Alphacrucis (AC) University College, the Centre is focused on developing humility and understanding into all of our relationships with other cultures, communities, and religions.

 CIRE aims to provide well-grounded research, scholarship, and practise.
 While the focus is on Asia Pacific and Australian indigenous communities, CIRE is inclusive of wider research within the field of intercultural studies.
 CIRE includes Faculty, Higher Degree Research candidates, and postgraduate students.